uptechteam/fe-cookbook/data-fetching/axios.md

 5. **Automatic request and response transformation**: Axios can automatically transform request and response data.
 For example, it can parse JSON responses into JavaScript objects or convert request payloads into different formats like JSON, FormData, or URL-encoded data.

+6. **Testing**: It's easy to mock, there are a lot of libraries to mock and use mocks with the tests

 Cons:

 1. **Size**: Axios is a relatively small library, but it does add some overhead to your project's size.
 If you're working on a performance-sensitive application where minimizing bundle size is crucial, you may consider using a smaller HTTP library or writing custom code instead.